 So we’ve got a couple of different spaces we can work from now and if we really need privacy we can go into the main bedroom where it’s really quiet, we can close the door and this is the space where my daughter doesn’t know where we are – she thinks we’ve gone out, it’s very sneaky.
-So that’s what life is looking like now, we’re all sharing.
+So that’s what life in lockdown is looking like now, we’re all sharing.

 My daughter is an only child, so we are her only human entertainment.
 We have two cats (who basically sleep all day) so it’s just us for entertaining and educating her.
 So having some structure in the day is really important.

 We schedule our time together, we schedule our time apart.
 We say we’re going to go out when the sun comes out and we’re going to go out for a walk together.
 I went for a walk by myself this morning because when we go on family walks I’m always stopping to take photos of things.
 Especially after it’s been raining it’s beautiful.